KU-EECS581/Project-3/frontend/README.md

 ![Screenshot of a terminal after running the provided command(s)](../assets/images/frontend_start.png)

 NOTE: Leave this running in a separate terminal than the backend.

+After this, just go to the link printed in the console in a browser.